dkStephanos/swift-classVSstruct-reading-swift-intro-000/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+It will be 'Jason', becuase the variable jason is a reference variable set equal to edgar.
+So the contents of edgar and jason are exactly the same, an address in memory for our created Giant.
+As a result, any alteration to edgar or jason is actually an alteration on the same instance of Giant.

 ### Question 6

 Given this bit of code that uses the `Alien` struct: